dmitrySheshko/replace-string-loader/README.md

-# Loader for replace a string
+# Webpack loader for replace a text and other data in a file
 # replace-string-loader
 ## Instalation:
 ```